 Eating in Autumn

 Autumn corresponds to the Metal element in the 5 Element theory of Asian (Chinese) medicine and rules the Lungs and Colon.
 To embrace Autumn choose foods that are ripen during the season, and Autumn is bountiful.
 The foods that are ready for harvest are hardy and can be dried or stored for the long months ahead.
 If you are eating seasonally, it’s the time to fill your pantry and root cellar with dried foods, heavy grains, seeds, roots, and squashes that help move the body’s energy inward for the Winter.
-And it’s time to slow down….increase cooking time and spend a little more time indoors resting and enjoying good food and company.
+It’s time to slow down a bit, to spend a little more time indoors resting, we increase our cooking time and enjoy good food and company.

 Nuts and seeds